directus/directus/docs/extensions/sandbox/introduction.md

 }
 ```

+## Registering Extensions

+While the way individual extensions are instantiated is very similar to non-sandboxed extensions, there's some subtle
+differences to be aware of given the difference of runtime.
+Please refer to
+[Registering Extensions](/extensions/sandbox/register) for examples for each extension type.

 ## Permissions & Execution Types

 The `requestedScopes` object controls what function scopes your extension requests to use, and what permissions your
 extension needs for each of those scopes.
-Please refer to [Sandbox SDK](/extensions/sandbox/sandbox-sdk) for a
+Please refer to [Sandbox SDK](/extensions/sandbox/sandbox-sdk) for a reference
-reference of all supported scopes.
+of all supported scopes.